You want to learn more about fertilization and have spotted NPK values on a fertilizer. In this article, you will learn about NPK in Soil and more.

 Soil is essential for plants as it holds the roots of plants.
 Roots are essential for nutrient uptake.
-In the soil are many essential nutrients that plants need for growth, flowering and for fruit production.
+Plants need many essential nutrients in the soil for growth, flowering, and fruit production.

-Fertilizing plants is essential no matter if you are an outdoor gardener or are taking care of plants indoors.
-Studying nutrients in soil and knowing the needs of your specific plant are the key to good looking and happy growing plants.
+Fertilizing plants is essential whether you are an outdoor gardener or taking care of plants indoors.
+Studying nutrients in the soil and knowing the needs of your specific plant is the key to good-looking and happy growing plants.